 Cumulative Impacts Analysis

-In compliance with the requirements to prepare a draft SED and meet the substantive requirements of CEQA, this section describes the potential for Biological Objectives to cause a considerable contribution to a cumulatively significant impact.
+In compliance with the requirements to prepare a draft SED and meet the substantive requirements of CEQA, this section describes the potential for the Stream Biological Objective to cause a considerable contribution to a cumulatively significant impact.
 Cumulative impacts, defined in Section 15355 of the CEQA Guidelines, refer to two or more individual effects, that when considered together, are considerable or that increase other environmental impacts.
 The fundamental purpose of the cumulative impacts analysis is to ensure that the potential environmental impacts of any individual project are not considered in isolation.
 Impacts that may be individually less than significant on a project specific basis, could pose a potentially significant impact when considered with the impacts of other past, present, and probable future projects

 As discussed in Environmental Effects Checklist, this SED concludes that reasonably foreseeable methods of compliance will not result in potentially significant impacts to the environment.
-Adoption of Biological Objectives will not cause any change in the type of compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat.
+Adoption of the Stream Biological Objective will not cause any change in the type of compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat.
 Compliance methods to address pollutant discharges and restore stream habitat are already required by the San Diego Water Board, and thus any potential impacts have occurred or will occur under existing water quality criteria.
-This baseline compliance condition will not change with the adoption of Biological Objectives.
-However, Biological Objectives are expected to provide clarity in the implementation of compliance measures to meet existing Beneficial Uses by providing the information to focus on specific pollutants causing impacts to beneficial uses, as well as incorporating considerations of site-specific habitat conditions.
+This baseline compliance condition will not change with the adoption of the Stream Biological Objective.
+However, the Stream Biological Objective is expected to provide clarity in the implementation of compliance measures to meet existing Beneficial Uses by providing the information to focus on specific pollutants causing impacts to beneficial uses, as well as incorporating considerations of site-specific habitat conditions.
 This is expected to better focus existing compliance measures, thus reducing potential impacts associated with the present implementation of unnecessary compliance measures.

-Thus, Biological Objectives will be used to select those specific compliance measures needed to protect or restore aquatic life beneficial uses.
+Thus, the Stream Biological Objective will be used to select those specific compliance measures needed to protect or restore aquatic life beneficial uses.
 Existing compliance methods would continue under the project and may result in short-term cumulative impacts.
 However, these activities are localized, temporary, and are not of the size or scale to result in cumulative impacts.

-This section discusses whether Biological Objectives’ incremental effect is cumulatively considerable and, where that is the case, describes the significant cumulative impacts of the proposed project in combination with past, present, and probable future projects.
+This section discusses whether the Stream Biological Objective’ incremental effect is cumulatively considerable and, where that is the case, describes the significant cumulative impacts of the proposed project in combination with past, present, and probable future projects.
 CEQA Guidelines direct that this cumulative impact analysis be provided through either the “list approach” or “projections approach”.
-The cumulative impacts from implementation of Biological Objectives are discussed through analyzing the possible projects that could occur to cause impacts.
-This occurs in consideration of Biological Objectives in in two sections: (1) the program level cumulative impacts, and (2) the project level cumulative impacts.
+The cumulative impacts from implementation of the Stream Biological Objective is discussed through analyzing the possible projects that could occur to cause impacts.
+This occurs in consideration of the Stream Biological Objective in in two sections: (1) the program level cumulative impacts, and (2) the project level cumulative impacts.

 On the program level, impacts from reasonably foreseeable statewide and San Diego Region water quality actions, including TMDLs, may in combination have cumulative impacts.
-On the project level, it is not possible to provide an environmental analysis of individual probable future projects that could occur to cause impacts that would combine with impacts of Biological Objectives.
-The cumulative impacts analysis entails a general consideration of construction and other project-level activities that may occur in the vicinity of implementation actions for compliance with Biological Objectives, such as additional monitoring and assessment.
+On the project level, it is not possible to provide an environmental analysis of individual probable future projects that could occur to cause impacts that would combine with impacts of the Stream Biological Objective.
+The cumulative impacts analysis entails a general consideration of construction and other project-level activities that may occur in the vicinity of implementation actions for compliance with the Stream Biological Objective, such as additional monitoring and assessment.

 Water Board Program-specific Cumulative Impacts Analysis